Schedule a weekend binge with these adorable and heart-fluttering Korean romance dramas.

 I Need Romance (2011)

-The Moon that Embraces the Sun 2012
+The Moon That Embraces the Sun (2012)

-The young love which bloomed and defied time, reasons, and political issues were the reasons why the production was applauded immensely, I think.
+The young love which bloomed and defied time, reasons, and political issues are reasons why the production is applauded immensely.
 The strong and consistent character portrayals, supernatural seasonings, family issues and brotherly love cemented the viewers’ loyalty.
 It is euphoric on its strong notes and contemplating on its sad tones.
 My verdict?
 This is a drama full of love and anguish, but you will eventually CHERISH it.

 May Queen (2012)

-Assimilating the action plot with the supernatural spices and decorating it with folklore, having a band of villains equipped with mojos and x-men powers, a sassy and bubbly modern day doctor that was lost cutely to a new kind of thriving she was forced to live and of course the Thor-ish General who made my Kenshin Himura looked so inferior… were the essentials that made this drama such an enthralling TV experience.
-The provocative plot matches the annoying villain assaults and the firm, arresting retaliation of the underdogs A drama moving through governance contention and draped by the traditional settings normally sets a serious tone, but how the heroes and the villains pulled the tricks on their sleeves eased out the ambiance to set an immersing watch.
+Assimilating the action plot with the supernatural spices and decorating it with folklore, having a band of villains equipped with mojos, a sassy modern day doctor that is lost cutely to a new kind of thriving she is forced to live, and the Thor-ish General are the essentials that made this drama such an enthralling TV experience.
+The provocative plot matches the annoying villain assaults and the firm, arresting retaliation of the underdogs A drama moving through governance contention and draped by the traditional settings normally sets a serious tone, but how the heroes and the villains pull the tricks on their sleeves ease out the ambiance to set an immersing watch.
 Faith’s ability to balance the transcendent elemental nonsense is plausible to how it mounts to the story’s peak.
 The back to the future arc links the primary message of the narrative.
 The essence of how a person should believe in the love he deserves.

-Cheongdamdong Alice (2012-2013)
+Cheongdamdong Alice (2012)

-I had hair-tugging moments when Se-kyung was confused with the lie she started but she convinced me with her tenacity and justifying that even if her love was ugly, it was still love.
-I love that line she mentioned about how poor girls were looked down because they married a rich man when rich girls who arranged marriages also marry for money.
-There are a lot of reality check scenes in the drama inferring love disparities and that has made the texture of the story different from your typical you-and-me-against-my-rich-family premise.
-Se-kyung was blatant with her intentions even if she knew that it will destroy her.
-She was not your typical “I don’t care if you’re rich I just love you” girl because she’s been through a relationship saddled with financial constraint, and in the real world when you build a future with someone, love will be a foundation but money will sustain it.
+What would you do if you truly love the person but you started not with the right intention?
+This Cinderella-like tale brims with interesting characters and has splashes of mirth, reality slaps, gold-digging lessons, PTSD nonsense and thought-provoking love arguments.
+There are a lot of reality check scenes in the drama inferring love disparities that has made the texture of the story different from your typical you-and-me-against-my-rich-family premise.
+The heroine is blatant with her intentions even if she knew that it will destroy her.
+She is not your typical “I don’t care if you’re rich I just love you” girl because she’s been through a relationship saddled with financial constraint, and in the real world when you build a future with someone, love will be a foundation but money will sustain it.

 Rooftop Prince (2012)

-Joseon Era – All was doing well with Prince Yi-gak.
+Joseon Era – All was doing well with Crown Prince Yi-gak (Park Yoochun).
 The empire is smooth sailing and he enjoys afternoon walks with his princess and riddle games with his sister-in-law.
-Until a morning of surprise when the Crown Princess was found dead floating on the lake.
+Until a morning of surprise when the Crown Princess is found dead floating on a lake.
 Determined to catch the culprit on the Princess’ death, he gathered 3 of the most useful Joseon men he could find and off they go to uncover the mystery.
 In their pursuit to unveil the cause of the Princess’ death, they are transported 300 years after to modern Korea and landed to the lead girl’s rooftop house.
 From there the real adventure begins.

 A Gentleman’s Dignity (2012)

-“A Gentleman’s Dignity” tells the story of quadruplet 40+ men who grew up as friends since Highschool and nurtured their friendship since then.
-The morning breakfast forums, the constant cover ups to survive the feisty wife, the one-sided love, the mischievous-kiss-may-december-love-affair, the now-we-break-up-tomorrow-we’ll-get-back relationship, the opening hilarious anecdotes, the sweetest, heart-wrenching love declarations and love-believe-me’s, and the bromance were some of the reasons why I highly recommend this romcom drama.
+A Gentleman’s Dignity tells the story of a brotherhood of middle-aged men 40+ who grew up as friends since high school and nurture their friendship since then.
+The morning breakfast forums, the constant cover ups to survive the feisty wife, the one-sided love, the mischievous-kiss-may-december-love-affair, the now-we-break-up-tomorrow-we’ll-get-back relationship, the opening hilarious anecdotes, the sweetest, heart-wrenching love declarations and love-believe-me’s, and the bromance are some of the reasons why I highly recommend this rom-com favorite.

 Reply 1997 (2012)